rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-myrackspace-portal/index.md

 codes to a file on your computer for future use.

-**Important:** To avoid losing access to your account, generate and save the bypass codes as soon as you enable multifactor authentication by using the following steps:
+**Important:** To avoid losing access to your account, generate and save the bypass codes as soon as you enable MFA by using the following steps:

 1. On the **My Multi-Factor Devices** page, click **Generate Recovery Codes**.

 2. In the **Quantity** field, select the number of codes to generate or accept the default value.

 3. Click **Generate Codes**.

 4. Manually copy the recovery codes to a file or click **Save Your Codes** to generate a text file with the codes.

-#### To remove multifactor authentication
+#### To remove MFA

-You can turn off multifactor authentication and remove all devices associated with your account.
+You can turn off MFA and remove all devices associated with your account.

 On the **My Multi-Factor Devices** page, click **Remove all devices**.